texus/TGUI/download/index.md

 title: Download
 ---

-Currently, SFML 2.4.2 is the last supported SFML version, the github version of SFML is NOT supported!

 Precompiled windows libraries require matching libraries from [SFML 2.4.2](https://www.sfml-dev.org/download/sfml/2.4.2/).
 For other SFML versions, different compilers or different operating systems, you must download the source code and build TGUI yourself.

 ### TGUI 0.8-dev